aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/formulas/_index.md

 type: docs
 weight: 122
 url: /python-net/using-formulas-or-functions-to-process-data/
-description: Aspose.Cells can simply get, set and calculate formulas of excel files.
+description: Aspose.Cells for Python via .NET can simply get, set and calculate formulas of excel files.
-description: Learn how to Manage formulas of Excel files through the Aspose.Cells for NET APIs.
+description: Learn how to Manage formulas of Excel files through the Aspose.Cells for Python via .NET for NET APIs.
-keywords: How to calculate formulas in C#, Formulas and Functions using C#, C# Manage Built-in Functions, How to Use Add-in Functions with C#, How to Use Array Formula via C#, How to Use R1C1 Formula in C#.
+keywords: How to calculate formulas in Python, Formulas and Functions using Python, Python Manage Built-in Functions, How to Use Add-in Functions with Python, How to Use Array Formula via Python, How to Use R1C1 Formula in Python.
 ---

 ## **Introduction**

 One of the of Microsoft Excel's compelling features is its ability to process data with formulas and functions.
 Microsoft Excel provides a set of built-in functions and formulas that helps users to perform complex calculations quickly.
-Aspose.Cells also provides a huge set of built-in functions and formulas that help developers compute values easily.
-Aspose.Cells also supports add-in functions.
-Moreover, Aspose.Cells support array and R1C1 formulas in Aspose.Cells.
+Aspose.Cells for Python via .NET also provides a huge set of built-in functions and formulas that help developers compute values easily.
+Aspose.Cells for Python via .NET also supports add-in functions.
+Moreover, Aspose.Cells for Python via .NET supports array and R1C1 formulas.

 ## **How to Use Formulas and Functions**

-Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook), that represents a Microsoft Excel file.
+Aspose.Cells for Python via .NET provides a class, [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook), that represents a Microsoft Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook) class contains a [**worksheets**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook/worksheets) collection that allows access to each worksheet in the Excel file.
 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet) class.
-The [**Worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet) class provides a [**cells**](https://reference.aspose.com/cells/python-net/aspose.cells.worksheet/cells) collection.
+The [**Worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet) class provides a [**cells**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet/cells) collection.
 Each item in the Cells collection represents an object of the [**Cell**](https://reference.aspose.com/cells/python-net/aspose.cells/cell) class.

 It is possible to apply formulas to cells using properties and methods offered by the [**Cell**](https://reference.aspose.com/cells/python-net/aspose.cells/cell) class, discussed in more detail below.